p-ranav/ImageViewer-Qt6/README.md

 # Features

 - Load common image types such as `.jpg`, `.png`, `.tiff`, and raw types like `.nef`.
+- Zoom and pan with trackpad/mouse.
-- Copy image to clipboard
+- Copy image to clipboard.
-- Copy image path
+- Copy image path.
-- Copy image to location
+- Copy image to location.
-- Delete image
+- Delete image.
-- Next image, previous image, first image, last image
+- Next image, previous image, first image, last image.
-- Sort by name, size, or date modified
+- Sort by name, size, or date modified.
-- Start a slideshow, change slideshow period
+- Start a slideshow, change slideshow period.

 # Building from Source